UpBeatMan/Abschlussarbeit/README.md

 3. GUI usability improvements

 ## Requirements
+- Conda Packages:

-- Python 3
+  - Python 3.9
-- Modules
-  - SQLAlchemy
+  - SQLAlchemy 1.4.19
-  - tksheet
-  - tkcalendar
-  - lz4
+  - lz4 3.1.3
-  - tcl
+  - Pillow 8.2.0
-  - python-dateutil
+  - python-dateutil 2.8.1
-  - pywin32
+  - pywin32 228
+- Pip Packages:
+  - tksheet 5.0.27
+  - tkcalendar 1.6.1
+  - tcl 0.2
-  - pypubsub
+  - PyPubSub 4.0.3
-  - Pillow
+  - black 21.6b0

 ## Installation Guide

 I highly recommend you to use the Anaconda Framework and conda environments.
-If you use the Anaconda environment like me build your environment with `conda env create -f .\environment.yaml` , if you decide to stay with pip build it with `py -m pip install -r requirements.txt`
+If you use the Anaconda environment like me build your environment with `conda env create -f .\environment.yaml`
+, if you decide to stay with pip build it with
+`py -m pip install -r requirements.txt`

 **MANUAL will continue in GERMAN LANGUAGE**
-TODO: to be changed to English
+TODO: Required Parts of the old manual have to be changed to English

 ### Installation